emencia/offers/web_developer.rst

 quality, easy collaboration and worry-free maintenance and upgrade.
 We expect candidates to have knowledge with testing methodology.

-If you do have working experience with testing, great!
+If you do have working experience with tests, great!
 We want to know more.
 How much?
 How did you write your tests?
 How have you used TDD on a recent project?
 What problems have you faced?
 The more the better.

 The role
 --------

-Our teams are project-oriented, self-organizing.
+Our teams are project-oriented and self-organizing.
 You'll be working directly with our Product Managers and stakeholders in a highly collaborative manners.
 This approach requires a huge amount of teamwork and maturity and is not right for everyone, but we believe it's the best way to create great software.

 Projects address various concerns from client requirements to long term architectural planning.
-You can fit in any project according to your skills and wishes, bring your experience, and learn from your collaborators.
+You can fit in any project according to your skills and wishes, bring your experience and learn from your collaborators.

 We expect our developers to deliver quality software.
 This is achieved by reviewing each other's code using merge requests via Git.
-As such an automated test and deployment suite is part of every project.
+An automated test and deployment suite is also part of every project.

 Among others things, Pair Programming, TDD/BDD, Refactoring and Continuous Delivery are deeply embedded and we're constantly striving to improve the way